luciusmagn/magnusi.tech/posts/huoh.md

 Shizo Ran invited Fira for a drink.

 They went into the closest pub to their ship.
-It was a open building, so they had a beatiful view of the sea.
+It was a open building, so they had a beautiful view of the sea.
 Older, more experienced pirates seemed to like this pub because of this, because for a true sea rover, the ocean was the only true love.

 Shizo ran signalled over to the waitress: "A beer for me and for the lady!"